rubesMN/undraper-serializer/README.md

 ### Performance Instrumentation

+Changes to this gem require performance comparisons.
 Performance instrumentation is available by using the `active_support/notifications`.

 To enable it, include the module in your serializer class: